Characters of Final Fantasy VI: Locke Cole

-He bears a personal vendetta against the Empire for assaulting his hometown, killing his amnesiac love interest Rachel in the course of the attack.
+He bears a personal vendetta against the Empire for assaulting his hometown, which killed his amnesiac love interest Rachel.
 Her last word is Locke's name.
-Driven by the conviction that failing Rachel led to her death, Locke seeks to protect both Terra and Celes as he fights with the Returners against the Empire; Locke is equally compelled to seek a means of restoring Rachel's life, as his drive to right his greatest wrong took him to the depths of the Phoenix Cave to acquire the "rebirth" power of the esper Phoenix to save his lost love.
-The Phoenix Cave itself is a difficult dungeon requiring two parties to traverse and featuring lots of enemies that are vulnerable to light attacks such as Holy.
-The player will also find that some of the treasure chests are empty, though Locke will give the contents to the party once the dungeon is cleared.
-In the end, Rachel urges him to move on to find someone new to protect, and gives Celes her blessing to watch over him before departing for the afterlife.
+Driven by the conviction that failing Rachel led to her death, Locke seeks to protect Terra and Celes as he fights with the Returners against the Empire; Locke seeks a means of resurrecting Rachel as a way to right his greatest wrong.
+This takes him to the depths of the Phoenix Cave to acquire the "rebirth" power of the esper Phoenix.
+In the end, Rachel urges him to move on to find someone new to protect, giving Celes her blessing to watch over him before departing for the afterlife.
 He is also featured in the rhythm game Theatrhythm Final Fantasy as a subcharacter representing Final Fantasy VI.
-Locke also appears in Dissidia Final Fantasy NT, voiced by Yūki Ono in Japanese and Jonathan von Mering in English.
+Locke also appears in Dissidia Final Fantasy NT, where he is voiced by Yūki Ono in Japanese and Jonathan von Mering in English.

+IGN praised Locke as being the connection between Terra and Celes, helping tie the plot together, and having a unique ability to steal from his enemies.